zhaaaa7/react/react-adv/README.md

 Don't update state (setState) in componentDidMount().

-Only in componentShouldUpdate(), you return true or false to decide whether to continue the update process, it can save the unnecessary effort of rebuilding the DOM.
+The best lifecycle to use setState() is componentShouldUpdate(), you return true or false to decide whether to continue the update process, it can save the unnecessary effort of rebuilding the DOM.
 For example, a component to be animated is, for the most of the time, out of the screen.
 You can update the state only when it appears in the viewpoint.

 These methods will never called through DOM events, so no 'this' keyword issue.